 The start of the school year is an anxious time for new teachers.
 And in these first few weeks of classes, those of you new to teaching probably have plenty of questions.
-Luckily there's a wealth of information online that will help these first few weeks run as smooth as possible.
+Luckily there's a wealth of information online that will help these first few weeks run as smoothly as possible.

-New Teacher Resources from TeacherVision: This roundup from TeacherVision covers all the bases.
+- New Teacher Resources from TeacherVision: This roundup from TeacherVision covers all the bases.
 Really, it seems there an answer here for just about every new teacher question.

 A Few Quick Reads: Advice for New Teachers